Entitlements Visibility

 Search, filter, and sort

-You may use the Search bar to find a specific resource or user quickly, as well as sort the results by name and filter the results by resource type or access type (permanent or temporary).
+You may use the Search bar to find a specific resource or user quickly.
+You may also sort and filter the results using the following filters:

 Add temporary access